 If you are looking to sell jewelry, the best way to do it is to look for reputable jewelry buyers before you sell your valuables.
 There are things to look out for to spot a trustworthy jewelry buyer.
 Look for qualities such as accountability, reliability, and credibility.
 Once you’ve found a reputable buyer, you will be able to sell your jewelry with confidence.
 Finding the right jewelry buyers is easier said than done as you need to locate someone who will offer you the best possible price for your jewelry.

-Selling Jewelry at an Auction: Online and in-person auctions are popular options, but often take a percentage of the sale.
-Additionally, auctions may only buy jewelry that’s extremely valuable.
+Selling Jewelry at an Auction: Online and in-person auctions are popular options but often take a percentage of the sale.
+Additionally, auctions may only buy extremely valuable jewelry.

 Selling Jewelry to a Private Buyer: Finding a private buyer may seem intimidating but look for a reputable buyer and you’ll be in good hands.
 A private buyer can offer you an appraisal of your jewelry and an instant cash payout.

 You can't just sell your jewelry to any jewelry establishment.
-The best places will be established, top-of-the-line jewelry establishments who are leaders in their industry.
+The best places will be established, top-of-the-line jewelry establishments that are leaders in their industry.

 The company will have an outstanding rating with the Better Business Bureau and have great customer reviews.

 They will use the proper measuring equipment that is certified by your state.